 Be aware that, for the most part, insurance companies may call a policy an Umbrella or an Excess Liability.
 You or your agent should review the policy contract to make sure you are getting the right type of coverage for your circumstances.
 So even though you’re shopping around for Umbrella coverage, you may be surprised to find the insurance carrier is actually selling you an Excess Liability plan marketed as “Umbrella”.
 Be sure to understand what you have before a claim.

 Working with an experienced commercial insurance agency can help keep your shopping focused on the specific protection your business truly needs.

 Let’s imagine you have a Commercial Umbrella policy, as well as a General Liability policy.
 You run a neighborhood coffee shop.
 A regular customer falls on the premises and is seriously injured.
 Your customer has surgery and ongoing medical treatment.
-Plus, they miss quite a few .
+Plus, they miss quite a few work days.
 The injured person then sues the cafe to recoup all the expenses associated with this injury.